Your home lights could be endangering wetland’s wildlife

-But whether you already own a house beside a water body, or whether you’re considering building one in the Kogelberg Biosphere Reserve, you need to understand how your presence is impacting on the wetland environment, and what you can do to minimise your footprint.
+But whether you already own a house beside a water body, or whether you’re considering building one in the Kogelberg Biosphere, you need to understand how your presence is impacting on the wetland environment, and what you can do to minimise your footprint.

 For example, did you know that just by having a powerful light on around your house, you could be changing the habits of entire populations of aquatic and bird species living around you, and sending them off into harm’s way?

-Many homes and dwellings in the Kogelberg Biosphere Reserve are situated beside Cape Lowland Freshwater Wetlands.
+Many homes and dwellings in the Kogelberg Biosphere are situated beside Cape Lowland Freshwater Wetlands.

 But these are considered to be Critically Endangered by CapeNature, given the ongoing development taking place in these wetlands.

 What’s more, they’re also home to an array of special critters and amphibians, including the Critically Endangered Micro Frog and an array of other endemic frog species such as the Clicking Stream Frog, Cape River Frog and Southern Dainty Frog.

 That’s why the Kogelberg Biosphere, working with the Overstrand Municipality, has compiled a series of tips for those living beside these water bodies – to encourage greater awareness of our wetland wildlife, and how to look after them.